SergioCoboLopez/ELN_Sergio/docs/february_23/week_2.md

 |8 | 98.10 | 68.82 |GPBD|GPBD |
 |9 | 118.44| 79.08 |GPD |GPD |
 |10| 133.07| 88.24 |GD  |GD |

+The dynamics are identical, but activations and deactivations change in time.
+The smaller $$\epsilon$$ the earlier do tipping points arrive.
+That makes sense.